bclover/real-world-functional-programming-book/gitbook/part7/total_functions.md

 // 'Error: how now brown cow[object Object]'
 ```

 Um, ok... that isn't really helpful.
 Probably not what the developer wanted, nor expected.
 Worse, once you start composing this with other functions in `flow`/`compose` or `Promise`, the chain can get corrupted.
 You may get parsing results or errors that don't make immediate sense with little hint as to where the problem originated.
-This is when you start longing for stack traces again when debugging functional code.
+This is when you start longing for stack traces again when debugging functional code, or even... 😰 strong types!

 ## Solution: Solving With Types